 Objectives

-In September 2004, the Commission presented a Green Paper on defence procurement (COM(2004)0608), with the objective of contributing to ‘the gradual creation of a European defence equipment market’ between the Member States.
-The green paper formed part of the 2003 strategy ‘Towards a European Union defence equipment policy’.
-The aim was to improve the efficiency of the use of resources in the area of defence and raise the competitiveness of the industry in Europe, as well as to help bring about improvements in military equipment within the context of European security and defence policy.
+In September 2004, the Commission presented a Green Paper on defence procurement with the objective of contributing to ‘the gradual creation of a European defence equipment market’.
+The green paper was part of the 2003 strategy ‘towards a European Union defence equipment policy’.
+The aim was to use the resources in the area of defence more efficiently and raise the competitiveness of Europe’s industry, as well as to help bring about improvements in military equipment within the context of European security and defence policy.

 In 2007, the Member States agreed to enhance the development of the European defence technological and industrial base with the help of a dedicated strategy.
-July 2006 saw the launch of the Intergovernmental Regime to encourage competition in the European defence equipment market.
-This voluntary intergovernmental regime is operated on the basis of the Code of Conduct on Defence Procurement of November 2005, which is supported by a reporting and monitoring system to help ensure transparency and accountability between the Member States.
+July 2006 saw the launch of the intergovernmental regime to encourage competition in the European defence equipment market.
+This voluntary intergovernmental regime is operated on the basis of the Code of Conduct on Defence Procurement of November 2005, which is supported by a reporting and monitoring system to help ensure transparency and accountability among the Member States.
 Another important element is the Code of Best Practice in the Supply Chain of May 2005.

 The standardisation of defence equipment is important for integrating national markets.
-Steps were taken with the launch of a European Defence Standards Reference System (EDSTAR) portal in 2012.
-EDSTAR followed the establishment of the European Defence Standards Information System (EDSIS), which is a portal for wider-ranging European defence materiel standardisation aiming at advertising materiel standards that are to be developed or are to undergo substantive modification.
+The launch of a European Defence Standards Reference System (EDSTAR) portal in 2012 allowed for steps to be taken towards standardisation.
+EDSTAR followed the establishment of the European Defence Standards Information System, which is a portal for wider-ranging European defence materiel standardisation aimed at publicising materiel standards that are either to be developed or to undergo substantive change.

-In July 2013, the Commission adopted a communication including an action plan to enhance the efficiency and competitiveness of the European defence industry (COM(2013)0542).
+In July 2013, the Commission adopted a communication, including an action plan to enhance the efficiency and competitiveness of the European defence industry.
 The communication announced the establishment of a market monitoring mechanism for defence procurement.

 2. Defence procurement and intra-EU transfers of defence products